rollingrock/EngineFixesVR/README.md

 # EngineFixesVR
-Port of SSE Engine Fixes from Skyrim SE for Skyrim VR.  https://www.nexusmods.com/skyrimspecialedition/mods/17230
+Port of SSE Engine Fixes from Skyrim SE for Skyrim VR.
+Go to https://www.nexusmods.com/skyrimspecialedition/mods/17230 for the SE mod.

+### PLEASE DO NOT REQUEST SUPPORT FOR THIS VERSION OF THE MOD ON NEXUS.
+IF YOU HAVE ISSUES CONTACT ME OR POST AN ISSUE HERE

 # Build Dependencies
 - [toml++](https://marzer.github.io/tomlplusplus/index.html)